makersacademy/airport_challenge/README.md

 1. airport must land planes /n
 2. airport must launch planes /n
 3. airport must have a capacity /n
+4. airport must have a free space method /n
+5. airport must count how many planes are there /n
-4. airport must not launch planes when empty /n airport must not land planes when full /n airport must not land planes when stormy /n airport must land planes when it isn't full AND it is sunny /n
+. airport must not launch planes when empty /n airport must not land planes when full /n airport must not land planes when stormy /n airport must land planes when it isn't full AND it is sunny /n